 Working as a whole class or split into 3 for each part, say and do the action to keep a rhythm.
-Younger students could copy the demonstration of each part by the teacher.

 Note: the rest symbol indicates silence for one beat.

 Ask students what they notice about each sound and rhythm.
 The click is high and short, the clap keeps a steady beat and the stomp is low and slow.